Bartender Workforce Overview: Key Highlights

 - 52% of Bartenders are in full-time roles while 48% are part-time.

-- The District of Columbia, Washington State and New York are the three highest-paying areas for Bartenders.
+- Hawaii, New York and the District of Columbia are the three highest-paying areas for Bartenders.

 - On average, Bartenders score their job satisfaction at 3 out of 5.

-This report breaks down the Bartender statistics in 2025, providing valuable insights into the current state of the U.S. bartending sector.
-Below, we’ll highlight key trends and developments that are influencing the profession — from employment figures and earnings to demographic shifts and workplace dynamics.
+This report breaks down the Bartender statistics in 2025, providing valuable insights into the current state of the U.S. bartending scene.

-By examining these latest statistics, we can better understand the factors driving growth, challenges and opportunities within the bartending scene.
+By examining these latest statistics, we can better understand the factors driving growth, challenges and opportunities within the larger bartending industry.

 Nationwide Bartender Employment and Job Outlook